 Figure 2: Sequence Diagram for Sender transmitting Document to Recipient

-The underlying design of the Discovery process is based on the use of Domain Name System (DNS) CNAME records which correspond to the Domain Name in the format given above, namely that there is a CNAME record for the domain name <hash over recipientID>.<schemeID>.<SML domain>.
-Furthermore, that CNAME record points at the Service Metadata Publisher which holds the metadata about that recipient.
-This means that an address lookup for the domain name by the sender naturally resolves to the Service Metadata Publisher holding the metadata.
-The resolution of Web URLs in this way is a fundamental part of the World Wide Web and so it is based on standard technology that it available to all users.“https”and path s
+The underlying design of the Discovery process is based on the use of Domain Name System (DNS) U-NAPTR records (see [BDXL1]) which correspond to the Domain Name in the format given above, namely that there is a U-NAPTR record for the domain name <hash over recipientID>.<schemeID>.<SML domain>.
+Furthermore, that U-NAPTR record points at the SMP which holds the metadata about that recipient.

+U-NAPTR Resource Records

+The NAPTR service name MUST be Meta:SMP.
+Other service names MUST NOT be used.
+Note that the service field is case-insensitive, according to [RFC4848].

+URI values stored in BDXL U-NAPTR records MUST

+use only the “https” URL scheme.

+NOT use username and/or password in the domain authority section

+NOT include query or fragment parts, in addition to the domain authority and path parts

+Note that URI scheme and host name are case insensitive.
+All other URI components MUST be treated as case sensitive (see [RFC3986]).

+Note when querying NAPTR records for a Participant, more than one record with different service names may be returned.

 Flows Relating to Service Metadata Publishers

-The management of the DNS CNAME records for a given participant identifier is performed through the Management interface of the Service Metadata Locator.
-The management interface is primarily for use by the Service Metadata Publisher which controls the service metadata for a given participant identifier.
-Note that the DNS CNAME records are not manipulated directly by the Service Metadata Publisher but are manipulated by the Service Metadata Locator service following requests made to its Management interface.
-The basic process steps for the SMP to manipulate the metadata relating to a given participant are shown in .
+The management of the DNS U-NAPTR records for a given participant identifier is performed through the Management interface of the SML.
+The management interface is primarily for use by the SMP which controls the service metadata for a given participant identifier.
+Note that the DNS U-NAPTR records are not manipulated directly by the SMP but are manipulated by the SML service following requests made to its Management interface.
+The basic process steps for the SMP to manipulate the metadata relating to a given participant are shown in Figure 3.